jedrzejpolaczek/trigger_reducer/README.md

 https://www.fox13now.com

 # THOUGHTS
-## What was my thought process behind creating the application?
+## Thought process behind creating the application
 ### More general
 I thought about problems of every people (I am one of them after all!) that can be solved "pro bono".
 ### In details